Customer First, Quality First

 Global QA system by introducing CQO system

-CQO*1 for each region, CQO for each area*2 within these regions, and related functional divisions cooperate to quickly deal with global issues, as well as localized issues that arise in specific regions.
+To provide high quality, high value-added products to our customers around the world, CQO*1 for each region, CQO for each area*2 within these regions, and related functional divisions cooperate to quickly resolve global issues, as well as localized issues that arise in specific regions.

 • Chief Quality Officer